One of the most common mistakes people make with their brand is thinking they can keep track of all the details of their business in their head.

 Once your thoughts on your direction are structured in writing, you can move to something even more important: make meaningful improvements to them.

-And the best way we know of to make these improvements is to run experiments on your business.
+And one of the best way to make these improvements is to run experiments on your brand.

-If you’re not familiar with the whole build-measure-learn cycle from The Lean Startup, the idea of running “experiments” on your business may sound a little strange.
-But running experiments on your business is actually pretty easy — and it can even be kind of fun.
+If you’re not familiar with the whole build-measure-learn cycle from The Lean Startup, the idea of running “experiments” on your brand may sound a little strange.
+But running these types of experiments is actually pretty easy — and it can even be kind of fun.

 The process is just like the experiments you used to do in science class (minus those sweet Bunsen burners).
 It goes like this:

-- First, you state a hypothesis around a key assumption of your business.
+- First, you state a hypothesis around a key assumption of your brand.

 - Then you test it out and collect data to determine if your hypothesis was correct or not.